PaddlePaddle/docs/doc/fluid/install/install_MacOS_en.md

 ## Installation steps

 * CPU version of PaddlePaddle：
-  * For Python 2: `python -m pip install paddlepaddle -i https://mirror.baidu.com/pypi/simple` or `python -m pip install paddlepaddle -i https://pypi.tuna.tsinghua.edu.cn/simple`
+  * For Python 2: `python -m pip install paddlepaddle==2.0.0a0 -i https://mirror.baidu.com/pypi/simple` or `python -m pip install paddlepaddle==2.0.0a0 -i https://pypi.tuna.tsinghua.edu.cn/simple`
-  * For Python 3: `python3 -m pip install paddlepaddle -i https://mirror.baidu.com/pypi/simple` or `python3 -m pip install paddlepaddle -i https://pypi.tuna.tsinghua.edu.cn/simple`
+  * For Python 3: `python3 -m pip install paddlepaddle==2.0.0a0 -i https://mirror.baidu.com/pypi/simple` or `python3 -m pip install paddlepaddle==2.0.0a0 -i https://pypi.tuna.tsinghua.edu.cn/simple`

 You can[Verify installation succeeded or not](#check), if you have any questions, please check[FAQ](./FAQ.html)